JatinKumar001/InfoPoint/README.md

 1. Clone the repository
 2. Run `npm install` to install the dependencies
-3. Run `npm run dev` to start the application
+3. Run `npm start` to start the application
-4. Open `http://localhost:5173` in your browser
 5. Application is now running!

 # Getting Started with Create React App